 1. Long working hours and low basic salary: a long distance to a decent wage

 Pacific and Luenthai offer the basic monthly pay as RMB 1550 and RMB 1310 for the workers, which are only paying the minimum wage level of Guangzhou and Dongguang respectively.
-However, the average monthly salary level of workers in Dongguang and Guangzhou are RMB 2,505 and RMB 5,808 respectively in 2013 .
+On the other hand, the average monthly salary level of workers in Dongguang and Guangzhou are RMB 2,505 and RMB 5,808 respectively in 2013 .
 Working overtime therefore constitutes an important part of their total amount of the monthly salary.
 The numbers of overtime working hours are shocking: 156 hours in Pacific and 112 hours in Luenthai.
 Some workers from Pacific are asked to sign the “voluntary application of overtime work”.
 The application states that the overtime work is 119.5 hours.
 This is clear violation of the Chinese Labour Law.
-Also, the overtime pay is miscalculated in Pacific, which is only 1.5 times of the basic wage instead of 2 times.
+Also, in Pacific, the overtime pay is only paid at the ratio of 1.5 times of the basic wage instead of 2 times which is set by laws.
 In Luenthai, the overtime work record on Sunday and the overtime work exceeds 100 hours are recorded manually on papers instead of the computer system.
 It can therefore avoid being checked by the social auditors on workers’ working hours.

 2. High risk and unsafe working environment

-Even with such large scale, financial capability and long operation history, the working conditions in both factories are still dissatisfactory.
-Workers health and safety are obviously not at the top priority of the factories.
+Even with a long operation history, the working conditions in both factories are still dissatisfactory.
+Workers health and safety are clearly not recognized as the top priority of the factories.